 Supervisor: Dr Jeremy Farrall

-PhD Scholar, Asia-Pacific College of Diplomacy, Australian National University
+PhD Scholar, ANU College of Law, Australian National University

 Significant research publications